msupply-foundation/conforma-server/documentation/API.md

 The difference between these and the [public `get-prefs` endpoint](#get-preferences-endpoint) is that these read and write both web app *and* server preferences, whereas the public `get-prefs` is just for the web app.

 See [Preferences documentation](Preferences.md) for more info

+#### Raw data access

+- GET: `/raw-data/<dataTable>/<id>`

+Normally, data table data is accessed from the front-end via [Data Views](Data-View.md).
+However, this data is structured and formatted for presentation.
+Occasionally, an Admin template may require access to the raw database data from a data table, so this endpoint provides such a mechanism.